Yohimbinos 2.5mg (Yohimbine Hydrochloride) Yohimbine hydrochloride

 -

-skin redness due to vasodilation
+skin redness caused by vasodilation

 Pharmacokinetic profile